JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 [//]: # (title: Sealed classes and interfaces)

 _Sealed_ classes and interfaces represent restricted class hierarchies that provide more control over inheritance.
-Unlike `internal` classes, they provide inherent exhaustiveness for `when` expressions within the declared module or package.
+Sealed classes and interfaces, in contrast to `internal` classes, ensure inherent exhaustiveness in `when` expressions within their declared module or package.
 All direct subclasses of a sealed class are known at compile time.
 No other subclasses may appear outside the module and package within which the sealed class is defined.

-Sealed classes are best used in scenarios when:
+Sealed classes are best used for scenarios when:

 * **Limited Subclassing is Desired:** You can have a finite set of types extending a class that is known when this class is compiled.
 * **Type-Safe Design is Required:** When safety and pattern matching are crucial in your project, particularly for state management or handling complex conditional logic.
 For an example, check out the [Sealed classes and when expression section](#sealed-classes-and-when-expression).